Incentives and Efficiency in Constrained Allocation Mechanisms: Introduction

-While incentives and efficiency are relatively well-understood for two-sided matching and for house allocation, one-sided matching such as in the classic problem of pairing roommates into dormitory rooms has demonstrated itself to be much more intractable.
-This is in large part because one-sided environments may fail to yield a stable match, as originally observed by \citeasnoun{GaSh62} in the same article introducing their eponymous algorithm for stable two-sided matching.
-Since then, a very large literature in operations research and computer science, starting with \citeasnoun{Irving85}, tries to find efficient algorithms to find stable matchings when they exist.
-This specific computational problem has become so well-studied that it is now called the ``stable roommates problem.''
-In contrast, there seems to be almost no discussion of incentives and efficiency for the roommates problem.\footnote{The one exception we found was a working paper by \citeasnoun{AbMa04} that studies the computational hardness of finding Pareto optimal matches for the roommates problem.} An application of our main results yields a characterization of group strategy-proof and Pareto efficient mechanisms for the roommates problem, which turn out to be the family of generalized serial dictatorships that we introduce in this paper.
-To our knowledge, this is a new observation and, analogous to the characterization theorem by \citeasnoun{PyUn17} for house allocation or to the Gibbard--Satterthwaite Theorem for social choice, establishes the characterization of group strategy-proofness and Pareto efficiency for the roommates problem.
+The roommates, or one-sided matching, problem can be viewed as a further restriction on the house allocation constraint.
+Here, the objects are the agents, and the allocation must satisfy the constraint that if $j$ is allocated to $i$, then $i$ is also allocated to $j$.
+While incentives and efficiency are well-understood for house allocation, similar insights for one-sided matching were yet unknown.
+This is in large part because the roommates problem may have no stable outcomes, as originally observed in the famous paper by \citeasnoun{GaSh62}.
+Since then, a voluminous literature in operations research and computer science, starting with \citeasnoun{Irving85}, constructs efficient algorithms to find stable matchings when they exist, and the study of stability for one-sided matching is now well-known as the ``stable roommates problem.''
+In contrast, there is little discussion of incentives and efficiency for the roommates problem.\footnote{An exception is the working paper by \citeasnoun{AbMa04} that studies the computational hardness of finding Pareto optimal matches for the roommates problem.} As an application of our main results, we find that all group strategy-proof and Pareto efficient mechanisms for the roommates problem are sequential dictatorships.
+To our knowledge, this observation is novel and establishes a result for one-sided matching akin to the characterization of Gibbard and Satterthwaite for social choice or that of \citeasnoun{PyUn17} for house allocation.